Severe Thunderstorm Warning issued for San Miguel, Santa Fe by NWS - News Break

 Severe Thunderstorm Warning issued for San Miguel, Santa Fe by NWS

-Effective: 2021-05-22 13:23:00 MDT Expires: 2021-05-22 14:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM MDT for northeastern New Mexico.
+Effective: 2021-05-22 13:38:00 MDT Expires: 2021-05-22 14:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM MDT for northeastern New Mexico.
 Tornadoes can develop quickly from severe thunderstorms.
 Although a tornado is not immediately likely, if one is spotted act quickly and move to a place of safety inside a sturdy structure, such as a basement or small interior room.
 Accumulations of hail on roads can create very slick and hazardous driving conditions.
-Target Area: San Miguel; Santa Fe A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 200 PM MDT FOR WEST CENTRAL SAN MIGUEL AND SOUTHEASTERN SANTA FE COUNTIES At 123 PM MDT, a severe thunderstorm was located 10 miles east of Galisteo, or 24 miles southeast of Santa Fe, moving north at 40 mph.
+Target Area: San Miguel; Santa Fe A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 200 PM MDT FOR WEST CENTRAL SAN MIGUEL AND EAST CENTRAL SANTA FE COUNTIES At 137 PM MDT, a severe thunderstorm was located near Rowe, or 18 miles southeast of Santa Fe, moving north at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
 Locations impacted include Eldorado At Santa Fe, Pecos, Canada De Los Alamos, Upper Colonias, Lamy, Glorieta, Rowe, South San Ysidro, North San Ysidro and Lower Colonias.
 This includes the following highways Interstate 25 between Mile Markers 290 and 316.
-Highway 285 between Mile Markers 268 and 283, and between Mile Markers 288 and 290.
+Highway 285 between Mile Markers 274 and 283, and between Mile Markers 289 and 290.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov